 8.1 – Overview

-The Cash flow statement is a very important financial statement, as it reveals how much cash the company is actually generating.
+The Cash flow statement is a significant financial statement, as it reveals how much cash the company is actually generating.
 Is this information not revealed in the P&L statement you may think?
 Well, the answer is both a yes and a no.

 Consider the following scenario.

 Assume a simple coffee shop selling coffee and short eats.
-All the sales the shop does is mostly on cash basis, meaning if a customer wants to have a cup of coffee and a snack, he needs to have enough money to buy what he wants.
-Going by that on a particular day, assume the shop manages to sell Rs.2,500/- worth of coffee and Rs.3,000/- worth of snacks.
-It is evident that the shop’s income is Rs.5,500/- for that day.
+All the shop’s sales are mostly on a cash basis, meaning if a customer wants to have a cup of coffee and a snack, he needs to have enough money to buy what he wants.
+On a particular day, assume the shop manages to sell Rs.2,500/- worth of coffee and Rs.3,000/- worth of snacks.
+The shop’s income is Rs.5,500/- for that day.
 Rs.5,500/- is reported as revenues in P&L, and there is no ambiguity with this.

 Cash sale: 15 * 25000 = Rs.375,000/-